YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Alan Kay:** The whole structure of society was different.
 People thought about their place in society as being different than afterwards.

-**Alan Kay:** So printing also gives you a different point of view, being able to write things inserts you into the information stream.
+So printing also gives you a different point of view, being able to write things inserts you into the information stream.
 So lots more people started writing opinions.

 **Alan Kay:** All of those things to me are what make a Dynabook, so a Dynabook has to have a form of authoring that can be learned by a fairly young child and then get progressively stronger as the child grows older, so it actually becomes a powerful tool for them.